ah-jar/Bl4ckLocker-v1.9.0/README.md

 # Bl4ckLocker
-This ransomware blocks access to the pc by replacing the userinit and encrypts all personal files.
+This ransomware blocks access to the pc by replacing the userinit and encrypts all personal files with AES symmetric encryption algorithm.

 OS: Windows10/11 64 bit